zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 #### Asset Type Concordance

-If an asset type ID is specified for an asset, then the following is true:
+If an asset type Id is specified for an asset, then the following is true:
-- The stream references name of an asset is set to null if the stream reference ID matches the stream reference ID of the asset type.
+- The stream references name of an asset is set to null if the stream reference Id matches the stream reference Id of the asset type.
-- The name of a metadata value is set to null for those metadata values whose IDs match the asset type metadata value IDs.
+- The name of a metadata value is set to null for those metadata values whose Ids match the asset type metadata value Ids.

 ### Response